 - Flavor: These are buttery muffins where apple and cinnamon flavors take over.
 It’s always disappointing when you bite into a muffin and there’s hardly any “stuff” like blueberries, chocolate chips, etc. Today we’re using extra apples so you get the delicious fruit in nearly each bite.
 If you’re looking for a fall baking recipe where apples shine, this recipe fits the bill!

-- Texture: The apple cinnamon muffins are moist because we add yogurt (or sour cream) to the batter. just like we do when making sour cream coffee cake.
+- Texture: The apple cinnamon muffins are moist because we add yogurt or sour cream to the batter. just like we do when making sour cream coffee cake.
 And because we start with creamed butter and sugars, the muffins are soft, light, and cakey like a cupcake.
 We don’t overload the batter with milk (use only 1/4 cup (60ml)), so you still have a slightly dense texture.
 I like to describe these muffins as having the perfect harmonious balance between soft and dense!

 Why This Apple Cinnamon Muffin Recipe Works

 Today’s muffin recipe uses my all-star muffin batter.
-This batter can be used to create endless muffin varieties and you’ll see it again in my blueberry muffins, peach muffins, cranberry orange muffins, and more.
+This batter can be used to create endless muffin varieties and you’ll see it again in my blueberry muffins, peach muffins, lemon poppy seed muffins, cranberry orange muffins, and more.
 In fact, this “Master Muffin Batter” has become such a hit with readers that I created a separate page dedicated to all its possibilities: Best Muffin Recipe.
 It starts with basic dry ingredients like flour, baking powder + soda, and salt.
 More often than not, I add ground cinnamon and you’ll see its addition in today’s apple cinnamon version.
-The wet ingredients are just as straightforward— creamed butter with sugars, plus 2 eggs, vanilla extract, sour cream/plain yogurt, and milk.
+The wet ingredients are just as straightforward—creamed butter with sugars, plus 2 eggs, vanilla extract, sour cream/plain yogurt, and milk.
 I use either plain Greek yogurt or sour cream based on what I have and the same goes for the milk.
 Use whole milk, 1%, almond milk, buttermilk, oat milk, etc. I’ve made these muffins what seems like 1,000x with various milks and trust me, they all work!

 - By the way, if you’re a muffin aficionado, you might also love my bakery-style muffins, which are denser, jumbo in size, and have a distinctively tight crumb.